-MacNeil wins Canada’s 1st gold at the pool in 100 fly
+Britain’s Adam Peaty repeats as breaststroke Olympic champ

+Peaty was the world-record holder and the first man to break both 58 and 57 seconds in his signature event.
+He posted the fifth-fastest time in history (57.37 seconds) to blow away the field.

+Arno Kamminga of the Netherlands claimed the silver in 58.00, while the bronze went to Italy’s Nicolo Martinenghi in 58.33.
+American Michael Andrew was next in 58.84 — the second straight final in which a U.S. swimmer finished fourth and was denied a medal.

-TOKYO (AP) — Maggie MacNeil has captured Canada’s first gold medal at the pool with a victory in the women’s 100-meter butterfly.
+Maggie MacNeil captured Canada’s first gold medal at the pool with a victory in the women’s 100 butterfly.

 The reigning world champion touched first in 55.59 seconds, edging out Zhang Yufei of China (55.64) for the top spot.
 Emma McKeon of Australia took the bronze in 55.72, beating American teenager Torri Huske by one-hundredth of a second.